sivakornchong/hdb_project/install/README.md

 2. Stop existing image
 `docker stop ml_pipeline`

+3. Clear the existing stopped container and image `docker container prune`
+`docker image prune`

-3. Instantiate new image and run the newly created container in the background `bash boot_prod.sh`
+4. Instantiate new image and run the newly created container in the background `bash boot_prod.sh`

-4. To monitor the logs of the container
+5. To monitor the logs of the container
 `docker logs -f ml_pipeline`

 ## Autoiteration pipeline